sanguinediscomfort/sanguinediscomfort/README.md

 a man of many names, check my rentries to see which ones i currently use the most

-enneagram core 7, phlegmatic-sanguine, enf something idk check my [rentry](https://rentry.co/-winnie) !!!
+enneagram core 7, phlegmatic-sanguine, enf something idk check my [rentry](https://rentry.co/-winnie) bozo

-dni under 14s i make ((rare)) exceptions
+dni under 14s and doubles i make ((rare)) exceptions

 chronic mispeller please forgive me if you dont understand what ancient dialect may spawn from my keyboard

-doubles of characters i identify as/with pls limit interactions unless if you sneak under my discomfort radar

-oh yea btw please dont copy my skins ill sit n stare hopelessly if you do (it's not appreciated).